-The course consists of five modules ('blocks') that are taught one after the other.
+The course consists of six modules ('blocks') that are taught one after the other.
 Assessment will be by way of test or assignment, and moots.
-There will be no exam at the end of the course.
+There will be no exam at the end of the course, and hence no possibility of a supplementary exam in the event of a failure.
+Note that the last component, Legal Argument and Moots, will be presented and assessed at the beginning of the third term.